Unleash/unleash-client-nextjs/example/README.md

 Example of A/B testing with Next.js Middleware.
 Redirect users to a different (pre-rendered) page based on a feature flag.

-- `./src/pages/api/proxy-definitions.ts` - act as cache for feature flag definitions (role of Unleash Proxy, but can be deployed on Next.js Edge)
+- `./src/pages/api/proxy-definitions.ts` - act as cache for feature flag definitions.
+This lets this SDK act as a substitute for Unleash Edge or the Unleash proxy that you can deploy on Next.js Edge.
 - `./src/middleware.ts`- handle flag evaluation and redirect to different page
 - `./src/pages/ab/a` & `./src/pages/ab/b` - target pages - url will still be `/ab`